⁄⁄ your first 100

 How to write a good iterate prompt

-The best prompts have three properties: specific, small, and measurable.
-If your prompt has all three, you usually get a result you can keep.
+Good prompts are specific, small, and measurable.
+Hit all three and you usually get a result you can keep.

 Specific